 Cutting Through the Legal Jargon

-Your attorney will explain the case to you, your family and the injured child as well.
+Your attorney will also explain the case to you, your family, and the injured child.

 Investigating Your Child’s Accident

-It can be difficult to determine the circumstances involved in an accident, especially if many different parties were involved.
-Your attorney will take care of this for you, collecting evidence for your child injury case.
+It can be challenging to determine the circumstances involved in an accident, especially if many different parties were involved.
+Your attorney will take care of this for you, collecting evidence for your child’s injury case.

-We will determine where the fault lies in your case.
-If multiple parties are responsible for the incident, your lawyer can place fault accordingly.
+We will determine where the responsibility lies in your case.
+Your lawyer can place responsibility accordingly if multiple parties are responsible for the incident.
 In many of our firm’s cases, we find fault with common entities like: